 In between the ocean and the land there's the boardwalk.
 It's the center of the entertainment day and night with all the snacks, amusement parks, and arcades.

 In 2012, hurricane Sandy decimated businesses along the coast.
 The boardwalk in many towns was hit hard.
 But in spite of the devastation, many people have worked hard to rebuild.
 On my most recent trip, reminders of the storm were almost unnoticeable and are mostly visible in placed where the planks on the boardwalk were replaced with new wood.
+You can see the repairs in this early morning photo taken before the shops open for the day and the crowds arrive.

 The Boardwalk Wrap knit in Spark Story Toughie Sock is an openwork mesh perfect to wear on a warm day.
 The geometry in the lattice knit motif reminds me of the way the planks of the boardwalk make interesting patterns.
 It is hard to convey in a photograph just how nice this fabric feels to wear.